-Please note that this class meets in 2462/4 Tuesdays 4:00-8:50pm.
+Please note that this class meets in 2462/4 Thursdays 4:00-8:50pm.
 All class meeting dates are considered mandatory.
 Students will also be required to participate in online discussions/assignments which may occur during class meeting dates.
-Attendance is considered mandatory and all absences must be in accordance to the ehandbook policy for excused absences and all absences excused or unexcused are still at the discretion of the professor of the course
+Attendance is considered mandatory and all absences must be in accordance to the ehandbook policy for excused absences and all absences excused or unexcused are still at the discretion of the professor of the course.

 Please note that additional readings and material will be disseminated and covered on the dates listed below even though they may not be included under the weekly agenda.
-Articles or readings will be passed or assigned no less than one week prior to the week that they will be discussed.
+Articles or readings will be passed or assigned Please note that this syllabus is subject to amendments and modifications at the discretion of the instructor for the course no less than one week prior to the week that they will be discussed.